Connected Choice and the Brouwer Fixed Point Theorem: Brouwer's Fixed Point Theorem and Connected Choice

 The main result of this section is that the Brouwer Fixed Point Theorem and connected choice are (strongly) equivalent for any fixed dimension $n$ (see Theorem~\ref{thm:BFT} below).
 An important tool for both directions of the proof is the representation of closed sets by trees of rational complexes.
 We start with the direction $\ConC_n\leqSW\BFT_n$ that can be seen as a uniformization of an earlier construction of Baigger \cite{Bai85} that is in turn built on results of Orevkov \cite{Ore63}.

 We first formulate a stronger conclusion that we can derive from Proposition~\ref{prop:complexes} in case of connected sets.
 In order to express these stronger conclusions we first recall the notion of effective pathwise connectedness as it was introduced in \cite{Bra08}.
-Essentially, a set is called {\em effectively pathwise connected}, if for every two points in the set we can compute a path that connects these two points entirely within this set.
-We need a uniform such notion for sequences.
+Essentially, a set is called {\em effectively pathwise connected}, if for every two points in the set we can compute a path that connects these two points entirely within this set.\footnote{We mention that the Warsaw circle is an example of a set that is pathwise connected but not effectively so, not even with respect to some oracle.} We need a uniform such notion for sequences.

 \begin{definition}[Effectively pathwise connected] Let $(A_i)_{i\in\IN}$ be a sequence of non-empty closed sets $A_i\In\IR^n$.
 Then $(A_i)_{i\in\IN}$ is called {\em pathwise connected}, if there is a function $U:\In\IN\times\IR^n\times\IR^n\mto\CC([0,1],\IR^n)$, such that for every $p\in U(i,x,y)$ with $x,y\in A_i$ we obtain $p(0)=x$, $p(1)=y$ and $\range(p)\In A_i$.
 Such a $U$ is called a {\em witness of pathwise connectedness}.
 If there is a computable such witness $U$, then $(A_i)_{i\in\IN}$ is called {\em effectively pathwise connected}. \end{definition}